aarushgupta/FusionGAN/README.md

 ``` Batchfile
 git clone https://github.com/aarushgupta/FusionGAN.git
 ```

+Next, go through the instructions mentioned in the `Dataset Preparation` section.
 ## Dataset Preparation

 As the data is not publically available in the desired form, the frames of the required YouTube videos have been saved at [**this**](https://drive.google.com/drive/folders/1waOPQYOmQF1k0pT50uqp6STzYDdSv_5N?usp=sharing) Google Drive link.